Imaginary voyage: Types

 Elements of the imaginary voyage can also appear in the picaresque novel.
 In Grimmelshausen’s Simplicius Simplicissimus (1668), for example, the eponymous hero travels to the centre of the earth and is later stranded on a desert island, both of which are hallmarks of the genre.

 History

 Classical origins

 The imaginary voyage is a very archaic narrative technique preceding romance and novelistic forms.
 Two known examples from Greek literature are Euhemerus' Sacred History and Iambulus’ Islands of the Sun.
 Their utopian islands are apparently modeled from mythological Fortunate Isles.

-Lucian's True History parodizes the whole genre of imaginary voyage, and in his foreword Lucian cites Iambulus as one of objects of parody.
+Lucian's True History parodizes the genre, and in his foreword Lucian mentions Iambulus as one of targets of parody.
 He also foregrounds his work as being a deliberate fabrication: "I will say one thing that is true, and that is that I am a liar".
 Photius states though in his Bibliotheca that its main object was Antonius Diogenes' The Incredible Wonders Beyond Thule, a genre blending of fantastic voyage and Greek romance which popularized Pythagorean teachings.